Birstall, West Yorkshire: Landmarks

-Birstall's St Peter's Church dates to the time of Henry VIII, although the original tower is much earlier and may have been part of the original "Burgh Stall" or "Fortified Place".
+Birstall's St Peter's Church, on Kirkgate, dates to the time of Henry VIII, although the original tower is much earlier and may have been part of the original "Burgh Stall" or "Fortified Place".
 A family reconstitution of the parish registers of St Peter's, Birstall (1595–1812) was undertaken by Harvey Thwaite, and is one of the group of twenty-six family reconstitution studies that have been extensively used by the Cambridge Group for the History of Population and Social Structure.

 Close to Birstall is Oakwell Hall, an Elizabethan manor house romanticised by Charlotte Brontë as 'Fieldhead' in her novel Shirley.

 An 18th-century windmill stands in the grounds of Windmill Church of England Primary School (formerly St Saviour's Junior School) and has provided local names such as 'Windmill Estate' and 'Miller's Croft'.

-The Black Bull Inn is situated behind St Peter's Church on Kirkgate.
-Its upstairs room was once used as a magistrate's court for Birstall and Gomersal, and is now Grade 2 listed.
+The Black Bull Inn is situated opposite St Peter's Church.
+Its upstairs room was once used as a magistrate's court for Birstall and Gomersal, and is now Grade II listed.
+An external blue plaque notes a connection with the monks of Nostell Priory before the Reformation.